zkirsan/Amazon_Vine_Analysis/README.md

 ## Results:

-The results are answering the following questions;
+The findings provide answers to the following questions:
   - How many Vine reviews and non-Vine reviews were there?
   - How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
   - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?